temporalio/sdk-python/README.md

 checked to see if they are subclasses of another via `is_subclass` may fail (see also [this wrapt issue](https://github.com/GrahamDumpleton/wrapt/issues/130)).

+###### Compiled Pydantic Sometimes Using Wrong Types

+If the Pydantic dependency is in compiled form (the default) and you are using a Pydantic model inside a workflow sandbox that uses a `datetime` type, it will grab the wrong validator and use `date` instead.
+This is because our patched form of `issubclass` is bypassed by compiled Pydantic.

+To work around, either don't use `datetime`-based Pydantic model fields in workflows, or mark `datetime` library as passthrough (means you lose protection against calling the non-deterministic `now()`), or use non-compiled Pydantic dependency.

 ### Activities

 #### Definition